-I guess its because I grew up with the Wye at the bottom of my garden.
+I grew up with the Wye at the bottom of my garden.
 It was the backdrop to my childhood.
-The walks by its banks to peer into dark water and the excitement to see the long shadow of a pike lounging in the shallows or a brief silver splash of unidentified feeding fish.
-The earthy smell.
+The walks by its banks to peer into dark water and the excitement of seeing the long shadow of a pike lounging in the shallows or a brief silver splash of feeding fish.
+The earthy river smell.
 The trill of a kingfisher.
-Fishing with my brother and nothing better than messing about, to quote from Wind in the Willows, in a small rowing boat.
-Swimming respectfully across its deep pulling depths and afterwards my mothers hot cups of tea on the bank.
-Looking back I realise how very very lucky I was.
+Fishing with my brother and finding there is nothing better than messing about, to quote from Wind in the Willows, in a small rowing boat.
+Swimming respectfully across its deep pulling depths and afterwards hot cups of tea on the riverbank.
+I realise how very very lucky I was.

 We are all drawn to water and its ever changing spectacle of form and surface.
 Water is challenging to draw or to capture as a moving, changing, reflecting subject.
 I am rediscovering ink, wax candles, wax crayons and oil pastels to explore this subject and to see where it takes me.